N8GMZ’s RFI Hunting Rig

 Step 4 – Detail Monitoring Mode

-EGZUMER Detail Monitoring Screen
+EGZUMER Detail Monitoring Screen showing locked frequency

-Once in the Detail Monitoring screen, you will see the locked frequency, the signal strength bar, represented by the large black dots, and the S-meter with dBm readings.
+In the Detail Monitoring screen, you will see the locked frequency, the signal strength bar, represented by the large black dots, and the S-meter with dBm readings.
 The vertical line on the signal strength bar scale is the squelch level, this is controlled with the “*” and “F” keys as it was on the Spectrum Scan mode screen.
 Set the squelch level so that the RFI signal just breaks squelch, then move the antenna from one point of interest to the other.
 Hopefully it will break squelch in one direction and not any other.
 This is what you want.

 A note on effectively RFI Hunting with the N8GMZ RFI Rig: